 “We would like you to have a copy of my book,” I said, handing it out.

 “Thank you very much, Madame,” said the post office lady.

 “We live down the road,” said my father.
 “If you pass by our house, why don’t you drop in?
 You have our address.”

-While my dad’s arsenal of choice was books, my Mom preferred clothes.
-She handed her old saris to the fruit vendor, cobbler, knife-sharpener, garbage-cleaner, gardener, and the lady who sold fresh greens every morning.
-When she accompanied me to renew my driver’s license, one of the clerks was very kind and helpful to us (which by the way is not so uncommon as people think—the much maligned Indian bureaucracy works and people do go out of their way to help hapless strangers).
+While my dad’s arsenal of choice was books, my mom preferred clothes.
+She handed her old saris to the fruit vendor, cobbler, knife-sharpener, garbage cleaner, gardener, and the woman who sold fresh greens every morning.
+When she accompanied me to renew my driver’s licence, one of the clerks was very kind and helpful to us (which by the way is not as uncommon as people think—the much maligned Indian bureaucracy works and people do go out of their way to help hapless strangers).

-On the way back, after renewing my license, my mother asked, “Remember those free pajamas that you used to get in airlines?
+On the way back, after renewing my licence, my mother asked, “Remember those free pyjamas that you used to get in airlines?
 Why don’t we give them to the man who helped us?
-He is large and that large size one that is sitting around the house will fit him.”
+He is large and that large-size one that is sitting around the house will fit him.”

 “Ma, the job is done.
-The license is renewed.
+The licence is renewed.
 Why would you go all the way to Yeshwanthpura to give a clerk a pair of pyjamas?”

 “You never know,” said my mother.
 “It is best to have a good relationship with everyone.”

 This then is the long view of life.
 I view interactions as transactions.
 My parents view interactions as relationships.
-Post office personnel get invited home for festivals; and the man at the RTO gets new night-wear because he complained that his joints were aching in Bangalore’s cold weather.
+Post office personnel get invited home for festivals; and the man at the transport office gets new nightwear because he complained that his joints were aching in Bengaluru’s cold weather.
 As for me, I have a lot of spare room in my storage closet these days.